Emergent Visual Grounding in Large Multimodal Models Without Grounding Supervision: Introduction

-To avoid such limitations, the question worth rethinking then arises: \emph{Is there an approach to grounding LMMs other than strong supervision?} In fact, in this work, we reveal a critical yet previously overlooked fact: LMMs have inherently obtained the grounding ability through the weakly supervised visual instruction tuning.
-In other words, \emph{the grounding ability can emerge in LMMs without grounding supervision.} Echoing prior observations of traditional convolutional neural networks~\citep{zhou2015object, zhou2016learning}, we find that LMMs learn to detect visual entities and relate them with the language \emph{implicitly}, during the progress of vision-language learning at the image level.
+To avoid such limitations, the question worth rethinking then arises: \emph{Is there an approach to grounding LMMs other than strong supervision?} In fact, in this work, we reveal a critical yet previously overlooked fact: LMMs have inherently obtained some grounding ability through weakly supervised visual instruction tuning.
+In other words, \emph{the grounding ability can be learned to some extent implicitly by LMMs without grounding supervision.} Echoing prior observations of traditional convolutional neural networks~\citep{zhou2015object, zhou2016learning}, we find that LMMs learn to detect visual entities and relate them with the language implicitly, during the progress of vision-language learning at the image level.

-We therefore propose a simple and effective ``\ourmethod'' strategy to \emph{transform this emerging grounding ability into pixel-level segmentation masks}.
+We therefore propose a simple yet effective ``\ourmethod'' strategy in a training-free manner to \emph{unlock this implicit grounding ability in the form of pixel-level segmentation masks}, while maintaining the general conversation ability of LMMs.
 Intuitively, the attention mechanism~\citep{vaswani2017attention} in LMMs reveals \emph{where the LMM is looking at}, and thus provides clues for visual grounding.
-We start with a base LMM trained with standard visual instruction tuning~\citep{liu2023visual} but without grounding supervision, and acquire its \emph{attention maps} corresponding to the visual input as it generates output tokens.
-Then, the attention maps are further refined into pixel-level segmentation masks.
-With this \ourmethod method, we enable vision-language tasks that directly rely on the grounding capability (\eg, grounded conversation generation~\citep{rasheed2024glamm}).
-Remarkably, \ourmethod does not require explicit grounding supervision like prior work does; in contrast, \emph{weak supervision} from standard visual instruction tuning data is sufficient to achieve performance comparable with or even higher than previous grounding-supervised models.
-Furthermore, as a general approach, \ourmethod can be readily integrated with recent generalist LMMs~\citep{li2024llavanext-strong, tong2024cambrian}, and benefit from their stronger vision-language capabilities.
+We start with a base LMM trained without grounding supervision (\eg, LLaVA~\citep{liu2023visual}), and acquire its \emph{attention corresponding to the visual input}.
+Though the entire attention map may be noisy, we locate the point where the LMM is focused on during token generation, and use the point to prompt a segmentation model (\eg, SAM~\citep{kirillov2023segment}\footnote{SAM is only trained for class-agnostic segmentation, and it has no visual grounding ability for relating visual elements with language.}) for accurate pixel-level grounding.
+With this \ourmethod method, we enable LMMs to perform vision-language tasks that directly require the grounding capability (\eg, grounded conversation generation~\citep{rasheed2024glamm}).
+Remarkably, \ourmethod does not require explicit grounding supervision like prior work; in contrast, \emph{weak supervision} from standard visual instruction tuning data is sufficient to achieve performance comparable with or even higher than previous grounding-supervised models in certain scenarios.